Who are they?

 Established in 1866, the Howard League for Penal Reform is a charity campaigning for important change within the justice system.

-The Howard League is the oldest penal reform charity in the UK and gets its name from John Howard, who was one of the first prison reformers.
+The Howard League is the oldest penal reform charity in the UK and gets it’s name from John Howard, who was one of the first prison reformers.

 Funded entirely by donations and memberships, The Howard League campaigns on a range of issuesincluding reducing child arrests, ending the criminalisation of children in residential care, andconfronting issues within prisons themselves.